 Flame Retardant Hydraulic Oil – Lubricant oil can burn under high heat conditions.
 When this happens, it can leak and lose the necessary properties.
 To reduce the risk of fire caused by the ‘burning’, a flame retardant hydraulic oil is used.

 Wear-Resistant Hydraulic Oil – This is used for high-pressure and high-temperature environments where the system needs to cope with specific stressors.
-To prevent wear, this hydraulic oil is equipped with a grill.

-Environmentally-Friendly Hydraulic Oil – This hydraulic oil is used in hydraulic machinery on environmentally sensitive sites such as farms and forests.
+Environmentally-Friendly Hydraulic Oil – This hydraulic oil is used in machinery on environmentally sensitive sites such as farms and forests.
 A biodegradable base fluid makes up the oil, allowing it to degrade naturally in case of a spill.